-When there is a heightened threat of an EAD such as AI and vND, sound biosecurity principles must be in place at all times.
+When there is a perceived heightened threat of an EAD such as Al and vND (for example, when an outbreak has occurred), there is a natural tendency to implement more stringent biosecurity procedures.
+However, it should be realised that the threat from these diseases is ever present.
+Hence, sound biosecurity principles must be in place at all times.
 This includes staff awareness of the possibility of an EAD incursion and frequent assessment of operational procedures and how they may affect the risk of an EAD incursion and outbreak.
 The continued objective of any biosecurity program, as recommended in this Manual, is to ensure there is a functional exclusion boundary that prevents the entry and spread of an EAD on the property at all times.